xarray-contrib/xarray-simlab/doc/framework.rst

 links between processes, which makes harder reusing these processes independently of each other.

-Variable groups
+Group variables
 ~~~~~~~~~~~~~~~

-In some cases, using variable groups may provide an elegant
+In some cases, using group variables may provide an elegant
 alternative to hard-coded links between processes.

 The membership of variables to a group is defined via their ``group``